chirmstream/git-setup/README.md

     user.signingkey='examplekey'
     commit.gpgsign=true

+To change your email use:

+    git config --global user.email "example.email@gmail.com"

 ##### *pinentry and homebrew may be needed if you wish to require a password everytime you sign a commit.*